 When the weather conditions become favorable for travelers with the mercury level coming down, Jim Corbett National Park is ideal to be witnessed in winter.
 You can spot wildlife coming out into the open in the daytime to laze around in the sun.
 The humidity level also drops and the weather becomes pleasant.
 Jim Corbett National Park is the oldest national park in India, and is best known for conserving the rare Bengal tiger.
 Moreover, all the tourism zones are open in winters for the easy access of travelers to every nook and corner of the national park.

-The best time to visit Jim Corbett National Park is November to June.
+Best time to visit Jim Corbett National Park: November to June

 Where: Madhya Pradesh